What's On at ATOM 2026

 FameLab Academy Oxfordshire Finals

 ATOM celebrated our 10th anniversary by launching the Oxfordshire FameLab Academy in 2024.
-As we move into our second decade schools across Oxfordshire are invited to enter the competition to be the best young science communicator.
+As we move into our second decade, schools across Oxfordshire are invited to enter the competition to be the best young science communicator.
+See the finalists give their presentations on this evening in the Amey Theatre and find out which school and which pupil carries off the trophy.

 Booking not required.